Feyerabend/ABC80/abc802/CPM.md

 The following primarily focuses on technological developments in microcomputer operating systems from the late 70s to the mid-80s, excluding larger systems like workstations and contemporary minicomputers.
+Another topic is the external computer bus in this era.
+If operating systems was the departure point for third party vendors of software, the bus could be cosidered as the primary hardware interface to the computer.
+Yes, there were parallel and serial interfaces, but the bus was more fundamental as you could build "anything" from the bus, even construct cards for serial and parallel ports.

 In retrospect, PC-DOS / MS-DOS emerged victorious, with the IBM PC becoming the new de facto standard  in this market.
 The well-documented story of how and why this happened is widely known.
 However, in the periphery, intriguing developments were stifled, potentially escaping broader historical narratives.
 Some examples here will shed light on traces of that overlooked story.

 # CP/M